yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 2: Using Dependabot

+We can use Dependabot to track the versions of the packages we use in our GitHub repository.

 1. In your lab files GitHub repository, navigate to the `Security` tab.
-Seclet the `Enable Dependabot alerts` button.
+Select the `Enable Dependabot alerts` button.

     ![The GitHub Repository Security Overview tab.](media/hol-ex1-task2-step1-1.png "GitHub Repository Security Overview")

 2. You should arrive at the `Security & analysis` blade under the `Settings` tab.
-Enable `Dependabot alerts` and `Dependabot security updates`.
+Enable `Dependabot security updates`.

-    > **Note**: Enabling the `Dependabot alerts` will also automatically enable `Dependency graph`.
+    > **Note**: Enabling the `Dependabot security updates` will also automatically enable `Dependency graph` and `Dependabot alerts`.

     ![The GitHub Repository Security and Analysis blade under the GitHub repository Settings tab.
 We enable Dependabot alerts and security updates here.](media/hol-ex1-task2-step2-1.png "GitHub Security & Analysis Settings")